-How the 12-Steps May Help You
+How the 12-Steps Program May Help You

 Too often, people suffering with drug or alcohol problems lack structure and routine.
 Aspects of their addiction control them, not the other way around.

-The easy but tangible component of 12-Step programs is they provide grounded guidance: you know exactly what you’re supposed to do and when.
+The easy but tangible component of 12-Step program is they provide grounded guidance: you know exactly what you’re supposed to do and when.
 If something doesn’t work out, you simply start again with the previous step until you recognize this advance in your quest for lifelong sobriety and/or control over impulsive behaviors.

 The American Society of Addiction Medicine features a detailed article by Dr. Michael Miller regarding the relevance of 12-Step recovery techniques.
 Miller outlines a series of benefits, including, among others: